gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

 </script>
 ```

 Check this out.
 Notice how the `id` attributes are mapped into the JavaScript function?
-Yep, that's right: `myCoolAddress` maps to the `addressId` object property.  `myCoolCity` maps to `cityId` and so on.
+Yep, that's right. `myCoolAddress` maps to the `addressId` object property.  `myCoolCity` maps to `cityId` and so on.

 What about custom styling?
 That's available too.
 See the [Props](#props) section below.

 Make sure you get a [Smarty](https://www.smarty.com) account and an Embedded Key pointed at your domain.

-Hopefully this is truly, like butta for you 🧈.
+Hopefully this is truly like butta for you 🧈.
 Cheers!

 ## Installation and Example Usage
 This is the easy part.
 Just copy these lines of JavaScript code below and paste it just above the closing `</body>` tag: